scraperwiki/dumptruck/readme.md

 or with the `commit` keywoard argument.

 ### Summary of methods
-Once you've initialized a Highwall object, you can use eight functions.

-These two are the coolest.
+Basic functions, around which the others are based.

 * `save`: Save to the database in a relaxing manner.
 * `execute`: Run raw SQL commands.
-If you run a `SELECT`, its results are returned in a relaxing data structure.
+Results are returned in a relaxing data structure.

 These two make it easy to save individual variables.